kchia/The-AI-Engineer-Challenge/MERGE.md

 1. Go to the repository on GitHub
 2. Click "Pull requests" tab
 3. Click "New pull request"
-4. Select `feature/simple-pdf-rag` as the source branch and `main` as the target branch
+4. Select `feature/educational-content-assistant` as the source branch and `main` as the target branch
-5. Add title: "Add Simple PDF Upload and RAG Functionality"
+5. Add title: "Add Educational Content Assistant with Study Guide and Quiz Generation"
 6. Review and merge

 ### Option 2: GitHub CLI